ryanpowszok/react-quiz/README.md

 ### Can JSON.parse() crash your application?

-Wrap JSON.parse() should be wrapped in a try-catch block or inside a Promise to prevent your app from crashing.
+JSON.parse() should be wrapped in a try-catch block or inside a Promise to prevent your app from crashing.
 If the input string passed to the JSON.parse() function is not proper JSON the output will throw an error.

 ### Desribe a way to handle a CPU-intensive task in NodeJs.